crossbario/txaio-etcd/README.rst

 Supporting etcd2 using a restricted parallel API or by hiding away the differences between etcd2 and etcd3 seems ugly and we didn't needed etcd2 support anyway.
 So etcd2 support is a non-goal.

 The implementation must be fully non-blocking and asynchronous, and must run on Twisted in particular.
+Supporting asyncio, or even a Python 3.5+ syntax for Twisted etc etc seems possible to add later without affecting the API.

 The implementation must run fast on PyPy, which rules out using native code wrapped using cpyext.
 We also want to avoid native code in general, as it introduces security and memory-leak worries, and PyPy's JIT produces very fast code anyway.